 Sri Lanka’s Ramayana journey: Echoes to heroic Ravana

-Although there is evidence of early poetic works related to the Ramayana within literate circles in Sri Lanka, especially in Kumaradasa’s fifth-century Janakiharana, it wasn’t until the 14th century that a substantial influence of the Ramayana became apparent in Sri Lanka.
+Although there is evidence of early poetic works related to the epic within literate circles in Sri Lanka, especially in Kumaradasa’s fifth-century Janakiharana, it wasn’t until the 14th century that a substantial influence of the Ramayana became apparent in Sri Lanka.
 During this time the story got amalgamated with the Sinhala Buddhist folklore, literature, and temple practices.
 Ravana, in this version, is celebrated as a heroic figure, renowned for his exceptional warrior skills and compassionate rule, accompanied by remarkable intellect.
 Additionally, some even assert that Ravana may have been the first to pioneer aviation, centuries prior to the Wright brothers’ achievements.

 Sri Lanka and the Ramayana share a deep-rooted connection since the island nation has a significant mention in the Ramayana.
 It is believed to be the kingdom of Lanka, where the episodes of Lord Rama’s quest to rescue Sita unfolded.
-The interlinking of Sri Lanka with the Ramayana has made the tiny island nation an integral part of the larger Indian cultural tapestry.
+The interlinking of Sri Lanka with the epic has made the tiny island nation an integral part of the larger Indian cultural tapestry.

 The multiple adaptations of Ramayana illuminates the power of storytelling and the ability of one epic to resonate with diverse societies, transcending geographical and cultural boundaries.
 These adaptations have enriched the world literature and has helped India’s epic tale gain global significance.